EPCCed/2021-01-25_PackagePerformance_Online/_episodes/04-analysis.md

 {: .output}

 <img src="{{ page.root }}/fig/perf.png" alt="Performance plot" />

+> ## Plotting timing data
+> Use Visidata to plot the timing data rather than the peformance.
+Looking
+> at the timing plot, can you think of a reason why plotting the performance
+> data is often preferred over plotting the raw timing data.
+{: .callout}

 > ## What does this show?
 > You can see that the performance of the calculation part and the overall